shidhincr/shidhincr.github.com/source/_posts/2014-08-11-a-brief-walk-through-of-the-ng-options-in-angularjs.markdown

 **1) `label` for `(key , value)` in `object`**

 The expression for object data source is similar to the array data source.
-The only difference in object data source is, everything is key value pairs. ng-options for object allows us to loop through these (key,value) pairs.
-The expression is pretty much self explanatory, as all other parts are similar to what we have seen already.
+The only difference in object data source is, everything is key value pairs. ng-options for object allows us to loop through these (key,value) pairs; The expression is pretty much self explanatory, as all other parts are similar to what we have seen already.

 Let's modify the expression like this in our mark-up